EPCCed/2025-10-22_GreenHPC_Bham/episodes/reducing-emissions.md

 In recent years, many economic actors have sought to reach different climate goals by making various commitments to reducing carbon emissions.

-The terms "net zero", "carbon neutral", "carbon negative" and "climate neutral" have been used interchangeably with the primary objective to remove, reduce and prevent carbon emissions As interest in these targets grows, it is essential to have a common understanding of what they mean and how to achieve them through the strategies and measurement procedures we have learnt.
+The terms "net zero", "carbon neutral", "carbon negative", and "climate neutral" have been used interchangeably when discussing goals to remove, reduce and prevent carbon emissions.
+As interest in these targets grows, it is essential to have a common understanding of what these terms mean and how to achieve them through the strategies and measurement procedures we have learnt.

 ## Carbon reduction methodologies